btcven/turpial-firmware/CONTRIBUTING.md

 If a commit includes changes in several files or sections, we can include after the initial message a more extended description of each change.

 ### Code styleguide

+Actuually this project uses the [C++ bitcoin Style Guide](https://github.com/bitcoin/bitcoin/blob/master/doc/developer-notes.md#coding-style-c) for simplicty, it's already established and works very well there and doesn't change very often.

+We use the [.clang-format](https://github.com/bitcoin/bitcoin/blob/master/src/.clang-format) file that they provide for automatic code formatting.
+It's very recommended that you run `clang-format` before you submit a pull request, to make code reviews more easy.

 #### Include guards
 Local header files must contain an distinctly named include guard to avoid problems with including the same header multiple times, for example: